OpenEvalProject/evals/manuscripts/elife-79387/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/01zkghx44 School of Biological Sciences, Georgia Institute of Technology Atlanta United States
+1. School of Biological Sciences, Georgia Institute of Technology Atlanta United States ([ROR:01zkghx44](https://ror.org/01zkghx44))
-2. https://ror.org/03czfpz43 Department of Psychology, Emory University Atlanta United States
+2. Department of Psychology, Emory University Atlanta United States ([ROR:03czfpz43](https://ror.org/03czfpz43))
-3. https://ror.org/02t274463 Department of Ecology, Evolution, Marine Biology, University of California, Santa Barbara Santa Barbara United States
+3. Department of Ecology, Evolution, Marine Biology, University of California, Santa Barbara Santa Barbara United States ([ROR:02t274463](https://ror.org/02t274463))
-4. https://ror.org/056d84691 Department of Medicine Huddinge, Karolinska Institutet Stockholm Sweden
+4. Department of Medicine Huddinge, Karolinska Institutet Stockholm Sweden ([ROR:056d84691](https://ror.org/056d84691))
-5. https://ror.org/01vx35703 Department of Biology, East Carolina University Greenville United States
+5. Department of Biology, East Carolina University Greenville United States ([ROR:01vx35703](https://ror.org/01vx35703))

 † Corresponding author

 ## Abstract

 In white-throated sparrows, two alternative morphs differing in plumage and behavior segregate with a large chromosomal rearrangement.
-As with sex chromosomes such as the mammalian Y, the rearranged version of chromosome two (ZAL2 m ) is in a near-constant state of heterozygosity, offering opportunities to investigate both degenerative and selective processes during the early evolutionary stages of ‘supergenes.’
-Here, we generated, synthesized, and analyzed extensive genome-scale data to better understand the forces shaping the evolution of the ZAL2 and ZAL2 m chromosomes in this species.
-We found that features of ZAL2 m are consistent with substantially reduced recombination and low levels of degeneration.
-We also found evidence that selective sweeps took place both on ZAL2 m and its standard counterpart, ZAL2, after the rearrangement event.
+As with sex chromosomes such as the mammalian Y, the rearranged version of chromosome two (ZAL2m) is in a near-constant state of heterozygosity, offering opportunities to investigate both degenerative and selective processes during the early evolutionary stages of ‘supergenes.’
+Here, we generated, synthesized, and analyzed extensive genome-scale data to better understand the forces shaping the evolution of the ZAL2 and ZAL2m chromosomes in this species.
+We found that features of ZAL2m are consistent with substantially reduced recombination and low levels of degeneration.
+We also found evidence that selective sweeps took place both on ZAL2m and its standard counterpart, ZAL2, after the rearrangement event.
 Signatures of positive selection were associated with allelic bias in gene expression, suggesting that antagonistic selection has operated on gene regulation.
-Finally, we discovered a region exhibiting long-range haplotypes inside the rearrangement on ZAL2 m .
+Finally, we discovered a region exhibiting long-range haplotypes inside the rearrangement on ZAL2m.
 These haplotypes appear to have been maintained by balancing selection, retaining genetic diversity within the supergene.
 Together, our analyses illuminate mechanisms contributing to the evolution of a young chromosomal polymorphism, revealing complex selective processes acting concurrently with genetic degeneration to drive the evolution of supergenes.

 ## Introduction